DanielSV92/notes/README.rst

 Some extra depencies can be used to ease development and testing, but these are optional:

-- PostgrestSQL or other SQL
+- PostgresSQL or other SQL

 These can be installed as follows: